AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 # Hands-On-Lab to Build a Copilot app using Azure Cosmos DB for NoSQL, Azure OpenAI Service, Azure App Service and Semantic Kernel

-This Hands-On-Lab and starter solution walks users step-by-step on how to build a Generative-AI RAG Pattern application using Azure Cosmos DB for NoSQL with its new vector database capabilities with Azure OpenAI Service on Azure App Service.
+This Hands-On-Lab and starter solution walks users step-by-step on how to build a multi-tenant, multi-user, Generative-AI RAG Pattern application using Azure Cosmos DB for NoSQL with its new vector database capabilities with Azure OpenAI Service on Azure App Service.
 This sample shows both using Native SDKs as well as Semantic Kernel integration.
-The sample provides practical guidance on many concepts you will need to design and build these types of applications.
+This Hands On Lab walks you step-by-step through many of the concepts you will need to design and build these types of applications as well as practical guidance on how to implement them yourself.

-To run the Hands-On-Lab, follow the steps below then open the [Lab Guide](./lab/lab-guide.md) and complete the exercises.
+To run this Hands-On-Lab, follow the instructions below, then open the [Lab Guide](./lab/lab-guide.md) and complete the exercises.

 ![Cosmos DB + ChatGPT user interface](screenshot.png)